Rose McIver: Career

 In March 2015, McIver starred in The CW's series iZombie as Olivia "Liv" Moore.
 The series ended on 1 August 2019 after five seasons.

 McIver appeared in Peter Jackson's film adaptation of The Lovely Bones, which received its U.S. release on 11 December 2009.
 In the film, she played Lindsey Salmon, the younger sister of the main character.
 From there she appeared in the film Predicament, based on the novel by Ronald Hugh Morrieson, which was released in New Zealand and Australia on 26 August 2010.
 She put her studies at the University of Auckland on hold, and traveled to Los Angeles for "a couple of top-secret projects".
 She was cast opposite Chris Lowell in the indie film Light Years, and in Australian rules football film, Blinder, which began filming in Torquay on 20 February 2012, before moving to Boston.
 McIver was cast in the musical feature, Daffodils.
 Filming began February 2018 in Wellington, Waikato, and Wairarapa, and was released in New Zealand and Australia in 2019.

 In March 2017, it was reported that McIver was in Romania, filming A Christmas Prince for Netflix which was released 17 November 2017.
 She reprised her role as Amber Moore in the 2018 sequel film A Christmas Prince: The Royal Wedding and the 2019 threequel A Christmas Prince: The Royal Baby.

 In October 2021, McIver began starring in the CBS sitcom Ghosts as Samantha "Sam" Arondekar, one of the leads.

 Personal life

-McIver has been an ambassador for Emirates airlines.

-McIver enjoys writing and is inspired by the works of John Steinbeck, Wally Lamb and Franz Kafka.
+McIver has been an ambassador for the airline Emirates.
+She enjoys writing and is inspired by the works of John Steinbeck, Wally Lamb and Franz Kafka.
 She also enjoys crossword puzzles and Sudoku.

-On 2 January 2023, McIver married Australian artist George Byrne in Santa Barbara, California after six years of dating.
-They had a daughter in 2024.

-McIver is the sister-in-law of actress Rose Byrne.
+On 2 January 2023, McIver eloped with Australian artist George Byrne in Santa Barbara, California, after six years of dating.
+Through their marriage, she is the sister-in-law of actress Rose Byrne.
+The couple had a daughter in 2024, and a second child in 2026.